AGENT404TRD/BOXVIDRA-PROJECT/README.md

 ## Controllers :

-* `Input bridge` app is required if you want to make a control buttons in the screen, also you can use `Xinput` bridge.
+* `Input bridge` app is required if you want to make a control buttons in the screen, also you can use `Xinput` bridge. if you want use controller

 ### Thanks to :